 The quality and thickness of your pillow can also make a big impact for neck and back pain.
 Recommendations vary slightly depending on your size and weight, but the average optimal pillow thickness is 3”–5”.

-The best mattresses for back pain
+Our favorite mattresses for back pain

 To find the best mattresses for back pain we compared mattress firmness, support, layers and construction.
 We only included mattresses that specifically addressed pressure relief, spinal alignment or included advanced technology with features that could be used help to reduce pain—like adjustable beds.

-Best for sleeping elevated Model 1 Superior Memory Foam by Craftmatic
+Good for sleeping elevated Model 1 Superior Memory Foam by Craftmatic

 Craftmatic is a brand known for their adjustable beds.
 Their Model 1 bed is available with an 8”, 10” or 12” memory foam mattress.
 Their highest density mattress (12”) comes with 4” of eco-conscious memory foam, 2.5” of premium memory foam, a 1.5” layer of gel-infused memory foam, designed to keep you cool at night, and an HD poly foam support base.